Ford GAA engine: Development

-It was a 60 degree V-12 of 1,650 cubic inch displacement, with the cylinder bore and stroke matching the Merlin, using an aluminum block and head; dual overhead camshafts, and four valves per cylinder.
+This engine, the XV-1650, was a 60 degree V-12 of 1,650 cubic inch displacement, with an aluminum block and head; dual overhead camshafts, and four valves per cylinder.
 The intention of this design was to help Ford break into the anticipated large market for aircraft engines.
-This engine was built to typical aircraft standards: it was light, high performance, and highly reliable.
-Everything was safety-wired or staked, with close attention to detail on every part.
-Available information suggests this design performed well.

-However, it never went into production as an aircraft engine due to the United States Navy's decision to only use radial engines for its aircraft and the Army's contractual commitments to existing manufacturers.
+It never went into production as the United States Navy only used radial engines for its aircraft and the Army's contractual commitments to existing manufacturers.

 With the approach of war, increasing orders for M4 Sherman tanks were causing supply issues with the 9-cylinder radial Wright R-975 Whirlwind engine used.
-The U.S. Army decided it needed to establish additional engine suppliers, choosing a version of the Ford GAA cut down from twelve cylinders to eight for various vehicle applications.
+The U.S. Army decided it needed to establish additional engine suppliers, choosing a version of the XV-1650 cut down from twelve cylinders to eight.

-In 1942 after the British Tank Mission visit to America in April, there was some pressure from British car and commercial vehicle manufacturers to use the new Ford V8 tank engine designed by Larry Sheldrick in British tanks, rather than the Meteor then under development by Rolls-Royce from the Merlin aero engine, as they believed that an adapted aero engine "would not be suitable as a rugged tank engine".
+In 1942 after the British Tank Mission visit to America in April, there was some pressure from British car and commercial vehicle manufacturers to use the new Ford V8 tank engine in British tanks, rather than the Meteor then under development by Rolls-Royce, as they believed that an adapted aero engine "would not be suitable as a rugged tank engine".
 The Ford engine prototype had a few hundred hours test-bed running by that time.
 It was a liquid-cooled Vee similar to the Meteor, but two-thirds the size and Rolls-Royce executive W. A. Robotham doubted its reliability at 600 bhp.
 The 600 bhp Meteor was designed to fit in the same space in the Crusader tank as the Nuffield Liberty L-12 engine of 340 bhp output.
 The Ford V8 developed only 500 bhp, and had problems that were not overcome until after the Normandy landings in 1944.